-- Complete all undergraduate coursework as required with a D or higher and all Doctor of Chiropractic course work with a C or higher. - 2.
-Maintain a 2.25 Cumulative Grade Point Average (CGPA). - 3.
-Maintain Satisfactory Academic Progress. - 4.
-Complete all exit interviews/paperwork. - 5.
-Have all outstanding balances due to the University cleared.
+- Complete all undergraduate coursework as required with a D or higher and all Doctor of Chiropractic course work with a C or higher. - Maintain a 2.25 Cumulative Grade Point Average (CGPA). - Maintain Satisfactory Academic Progress. - Complete all exit interviews/paperwork. - Have all outstanding balances due to the University cleared. - Must have a minimum Cumulative Grade Point Average (CGPA) to enter the Doctor of Chiropractic Program.